2022 Montreal Alouettes season: CFL global draft

-CFL National Draft
+CFL national draft

 The 2022 CFL draft took place on May 3, 2022.
 The Alouettes had the first overall pick for the first time since 1972 following their trade of the fourth overall pick and the playing rights for Carter O'Donnell to the Edmonton Elks.
 The team also acquired the ninth overall selection from the Winnipeg Blue Bombers after trading Cameron Lawson.
 In total, the Alouettes had nine selections in the draft.